 One of the leading 12 step based addiction rehabilitation centers is in Panama.
-At Serenity Vista, you will find a highly effective, private international drug rehab.
+At Serenity Vista, you will find a highly effective, private international drug rehab independently rated one of the top alcohol and drug rehabs and the top authority on drug rehabilitation.
 Serenity Vista is an exceptional, yet affordable luxury private drug and addiction rehab in a tropical Caribbean paradise.
 It is holistic and accepts a maximum of 6 guests at a time.
 Hence, all guests receive highly individualized and focused therapy.

 Do you or a loved one have an addiction?
 We can help in providing a safe space for recovery and positive transformation.
 Contact Serenity Vista and start your journey today!

 1. Substance Abuse and Mental Health Services Administration (SAMHSA):https://store.samhsa.gov/shin/content//PHD1112/PHD1112.pdf